 6. Eat like a caveman for 2 weeks

 This is not a silly or complicated diet.
 You just eat natural food…nothing made in a factory.
 If The Flintstones could have eaten it, then it’s in.
 If not, then it’s out.

 You don’t have to make fire with a stick and a piece of twine, you are allowed to use the cooker.
-You are also allowed cutlery, Ikea plates and folded swan napkins if you want.
+You are also allowed cutlery, plates and folded swan napkins if you want.

 7. Track your spending for a month

 Well now its time to find out!
 Pay for everything using a debit card from one bank account.
-Then download all the transactions for a month into a spreadsheet and group every purchase under a heading (food, utilities, transport etc) to see where it all went.
+Then download all the transactions for a month into a spreadsheet and group every purchase under a heading (food, utilities, transport etc) to see where it all goes.

 This should start to change your behaviour.
 As any CEO knows, what gets measured gets managed.

 8. Go a week without complaining

-The world may be beautiful and full of good things (see above) but it can also seem random, capricious and unfair.
+The world may be beautiful and full of good things (see above) but it can also seem unfair.
 Especially in the Prison Camp.

 It is what it is.
-The trick is to focus on what we can control.
+The trick is to focus on what you can control.
 Every unit of energy we spend complaining is energy that we’re not spending on taking action.
 Unfortunately the cavalry are not coming, so it’s down to us to improve our lives.